Supports for all students

-As part of a campus-wide commitment to creating a welcoming environment for all Indigenous students, the Aboriginal Student Centre (ASC) is a space where students can meet and chat and also have access to a counsellor who can help navigate any questions or concerns pertaining to student life.
+As part of a campus-wide commitment to creating a welcoming environment for all Indigenous students, the Indigenous Student Centre (ISC) is a space where students can meet and chat and also have access to a counsellor who can help navigate any questions or concerns pertaining to student life.
 The ASC also hosts lots of cultural and traditional events and activities.

 Black Student Support

 Whether you’re African Nova Scotian, Black Canadian, or an international student, there will likely be times when you need support at MSVU.
 The Black Student Support office and our Black Student Support Coordinator is here to help!